chittaksh/CS320-FALL2015/README.md

 ### How to run

-1. Add Server to Eclipse Servers.
+Step 1.
+Add Server to Eclipse Servers.

-2. Add the mysql & jakarta libraries into the lib folder of the server.
+Step 2.
+Add the mysql & jakarta libraries into the lib folder of the server.

-3. Clone the repository to your local system.
+Step 3.
+Clone the repository to your local system.

-4. Import the specific project as "general project" in eclipse.
+Step 4.
+Import the specific project as "general project" in eclipse.

-5. Right click the project, Configure > Convert to Faceted Form.
+Step 5.
+Right click the project, Configure > Convert to Faceted Form.

-6.
+Step 6.
   * i.
 Right click the project, Properties > Project facets

-&nbsp;&nbsp;&nbsp;ii.
+  * ii.
 Click - Dynamic Web project, Java, JavaScript

-&nbsp;&nbsp;&nbsp;iii.
+  * iii.
 Apply and Close

-7.
+Step 7.

-&nbsp;&nbsp;&nbsp;i.
+  * i.
 Right click the project, Properties > Java Build Path

-&nbsp;&nbsp;&nbsp;ii.
+  * ii.
 Add Library > Server Runtime > Tomcat

-8. Run the project on server.
+Step 8.
+Run the project on server.